Login or Register to make a submission.

 REFERENCES:

 All references must follow APA 7th edition format.
-A minimum of 15 references is required, with at least 80% from primary sources published within the last 10 years.
-Use a reference manager such as Mendeley, Zotero, EndNote, or Reference Manager.
+A minimum of 30 references is required, with at least 80% drawn from primary sources published within the last 10 years.
+Authors are encouraged to use reference management software such as Mendeley, Zotero, EndNote, or Reference Manager.

 Formatting Requirements